-- 5.1 This decision requests approval of expenditure, over 2024-25, of £1m to effectively deliver marketing and engagement campaigns for the GLA.
-The expenditure will be funded from the planned 2024-25 budget allocation that was approved as part of the 2024-25 budget-setting process.
-This budget is held within the External Relations Unit (part of the Strategy and Communications Directorate), which will be responsible for the delivery of the GLA marketing campaigns and the associated expenditure during 2024-25. - 5.2 It should be noted that, while it is intended that any sponsorship income secured for specific campaigns will be used in supplementing GLA resources, officers will look to make efficiencies to reduce the GLA contribution to campaign costs (wherever possible).
+- 5.1.
+This decision requests approval of expenditure, over 2025-26, of £1m to effectively deliver marketing and engagement campaigns for the GLA.
+The expenditure will be funded from the 2025-26 budget allocation that was approved as part of the 2025-26 budget-setting process.
+This budget is held within the External Relations Unit (part of the Strategy and Communications Directorate), which will be responsible for the delivery of the GLA marketing campaigns and the associated expenditure during 2025-26. - 5.2.
+It should be noted that, while it is intended that any sponsorship income secured for specific campaigns will be used in supplementing GLA resources, officers will look to make efficiencies to reduce the GLA contribution to campaign costs (wherever possible).